populationgenomics/metamist/docs/installation.md

 Additionally you can access metamist through the identity-aware proxy (IAP), which handles the authentication through OAuth, allowing you to access the front-end.

+## Performance Profiling

+If you are working on performance issues it can be handy to generate a report that shows which bits of code are taking most of the time.
+The api server has pyinstrument profiling support that can be turned on by setting  the environment variable `SM_PROFILE_REQUESTS` to `true`.

+There are a few different options for outputting profiles which can be specified in the `SM_PROFILE_REQUESTS_OUTPUT` environment variable.
+The possible values are `text` which will print the profiling results to stdout, `html` which will generate an interactive pyinstrument report, or `json` which will generate a json profiling report which can be dropped into [speedscope](https://www.speedscope.app/) to explore the profile.

+You can output multiple report types by specifying the types in a list like: `export SM_PROFILE_REQUESTS_OUTPUT=json,text,html`